-I Went on a Stakeout With a Private Investigator and Learned About Boredom
+I Went on a Stakeout with a Private Investigator and Learned About Boredom

 Yes, as I’m discovering.
 How do you go to the toilet?

-Well you have a wee bottle.
-I use an orange juice bottle actually.
-Then there’s number 2s and in the early days I had a little toilet-type thing.
+Well, you have a wee bottle.
+I use an orange-juice bottle, actually.
+Then there’s number twos, and in the early days I had a little toilet-type thing.
 But now if I really need to go, I just go.
 You just hope that when you come back nothing has changed.
 I’ve heard of people blowing jobs because they went to the toilet.

 What about clothing?
 Do you dress in a particular way?

 Generally I go for darker clothing.
 You also need something that looks neat anywhere.
-If I’m doing multiple follows I’ll put my baseball cap on and change my top so nobody recognises me.
+If I’m doing multiple follows I’ll put my baseball cap on and change my top so nobody recognizes me.

 Run me through how you plan a surveillance job.

 I always check out the area before I go.
-Country roads are difficult because there are nobody around and you’re much more obvious.
+Country roads are difficult because there’s nobody around and you’re much more obvious.
 If I’m on a straight road I immediately know I can sit as far away as possible.
 Some people are looking for someone watching them.
 If you’re really careful you’re probably up to something dodgy.
-If someone is looking for surveillance they’re normally looking in the first few kilometres around home.
+If someone is looking for surveillance they’re normally looking in the first few kilometers around home.
 But once they’re driving they’re much more relaxed.

 What do you think makes a good private investigator?